Understanding Types of Research – With Example

 A) Basic research

 You can perform such a type of investigation for collecting the facts for increasing knowledge about a particular field.
 For instance, Research performs an investigation for identifying the trends in the market.

-It is a type of research that you can perform for examining and resolving the issues in real life.
+It is a type of research that you can perform for examining and resolving issues in real life.
 In such a type of research, you can use scientific techniques for resolving the issue.
-Applied research is helpful in analyzing the ways things are changed.
+Applied research helps analyze the ways things are changed.

-Applied research is helpful in relation to resolving the issues which have a great influence on a human being.
+Applied research is helpful in resolving the issues which have a great influence on a human being.

 For instance, an investigation can be conducted for finding the treatment for disease spread due to chronic viruses.

 Experimental research is applied research.
 Such type of investigation mainly involves two variables and a group of people.
 The main purpose of experimental research is to predict and control situations.
 You can execute such type of research for the identification of the relationship between cause and effect.

 What are the different types of basic and applied research?

 The basic and applied research can be categorized into three types these are: